 There is no set badge or qualification.
-The people that excel are those that really have a passion for technology.
+The people that excel are those who really have a curiosity for technology.
 They can visualise the application and network architecture.
 They are problem solvers and really find it difficult to walk away from unanswered questions.
 In this business, tenacity is a virtue.

 People who have previously been responsible for building networks and applications often perform well as they use development skills, but in reverse.
 They can second-guess how an application is working, then deconstruct it and understand where weaknesses might exist.

 Of course, practice makes perfect.
 The more tests that a person performs, the more efficient and effective they become.

 So… where to start to be a Penetration Tester?